The two-qubit singlet/triplet measurement is universal for quantum computing given only maximally-mixed initial states: Methods

-\textbf{Creating the maximally mixed state in the symmetric subspace:} Suppose that we start with $K$ qubits prepared in $\rho^{sym}_K$.
+The construction proceeds recursively.
+Suppose that we start with $K$ qubits prepared in $\rho^{sym}_K$.
 We bring in a new qubit in the maximally mixed state and randomly pick pairs of qubits\footnote{More efficient choices than random pairings exist - for example interpreting the switches of the networks in \cite{czumaj} as s/t measurement locations.} to undergo a polynomial number of s/t measurements.
 If we only ever find triplet outcomes, we perform an exponentially good approximate projection \cite{freedman2021symmetry} into the state $\rho^{sym}_{K+1}$.
 This occurs with probability $P(K)=(K+2)/(2K+2)>1/2$.
 If we ever find a singlet outcome we discard those two qubits and the remaining $K-1$ qubits are left in $\rho^{sym}_{K-1}$.

 We can interpret the protocol as a 1-d random walk process where we begin at $K=1$, and have a probability $P(K)$ of stepping to the right, and $1-P(K)$ of stepping to the left.
-The boundary at $K=0$ is absorbing (fail, restart) and let us consider our target is to create $\rho_N^{sym}$ for some fixed $N$.
+The boundary at $K=0$ is absorbing (fail, restart) and let us consider our target to be creating $\rho_N^{sym}$ for some fixed $N$.
 The solution to this problem can be found in \cite{El_Shehawey_2000}.
-Note that the particle must eventually be absorbed at one or the other boundaries.
+Note that the particle must eventually be absorbed at one or the other of the boundaries.
 Eq.
 (2.7) of \cite{El_Shehawey_2000} for our case yields that the probability it is absorbed at the right hand boundary is $(N+1)/2N$, i.e. slightly higher than 1/2.
 Thus we have finite probability of eventual success.
 To ensure the resources consumed (qubits/time steps) are polynomial we need to compute the conditional mean for the number of steps before stopping (absorption at a boundary).
 This can be found by solving the recurrence relations (3.1)-(3.3) in \cite{El_Shehawey_2000}.
 For starting at $K=1$ we find the expected number of steps before absorption is $(N^2+3N-4)/6$, which grows polynomially with $N$.
-(The method we have outlined may possibly be improved using a variant, with an appropriate input state, of the {\it splitting protocol} of \cite{freedman2021symmetry}.)